 Unfortunately, it’s not all good news.
 Hydrosil contains 3 of the hundred or so contact allergens we monitor shampoos for.

-Potassium Sorbate.
-Commonly used in foods such as McDonalds Milk Shakes to inhibit mould growth.
+- Potassium Sorbate.
+Commonly used in foods such as Mcdonald’s Milk Shakes to inhibit mold growth.
 It’s also known to cause contact dermatitis.

 So do I recommend Hydrosil?
-As ever a recommendation is dependant on a number of factors.
+As ever, a recommendation is dependant on a number of factors.
 For example, if you’re allergic to Cocamide DEA, Kathon CG or Potassium Sorbate I don’t!
 Most of you won’t be allergic at all.
 I’m not.
 Only a small percentage will react.
 But a small percentage is still too much in our opinion.
 I’d have concerns about using it long term too.
 Which is a shame as Hydrosil promised so much.
-Here we have a manufacturer with real vision and a shampoo that provides a salon standard wash that is as good as any I have used on this site.
+Here we have a manufacturer with real vision who has produced a shampoo that provides a salon standard wash – as good as any I have used on this site.
 They have added some world-class ingredients we’ve simply never seen before.
 If they could tone down one or two of the ingredients known to cause contact dermatitis then they’d genuinely have the best dry scalp shampoo we have ever seen.